Creating an Exhibition

 Header

-Click Header and the Universal Editor will open.
+- Click Header and the Floating Editor will open (here it's docked at left).

-Does your exhibition have a graphic title treatment that functions as a project logo?
+- Does your exhibition have a graphic title treatment that functions as a project logo?
 You can add it in Title Image.
-Once added, this will appear in your Assets.
+Once added, this will appear in the exhibition's Assets (more on this below).

 Footer

-Click Footer (or just click the Footer area in the Viewer) and the Universal Editor will change.
+- Click Footer under Global Elements (or just click the Footer area in the Viewer) and the Floating Editor will appear.

 To add assets for your exhibition, like an institutional logo, a map, a graphic, an artist's portrait, an audio file, etc., navigate to Assets and add files.
 Click the file to add captions, alt text, credits, and rights information.

 To select a page, below the Structure tab, hover over the page name.
-You'll see the ellipses icon (...*).
-Click it and select Edit.
-Now the Universal Editor for the page will appear.
+You'll see the ellipsis icon (...).
+Click it to open the menu options and then Page Settings.
+The Floating Editor for the page will appear.

 For any page, you can select text and background colors, and this will override choices made in Settings.
 Let's change the background color of this Section page, "Surface Views."
-The Universal Editor displays the page title.
+The Floating Editor displays the page title at top.

 Now let's take a look at the Object List page.